Georgia Car Insurance Guide

 Georgia Minimum Auto Insurance Requirements

-Just about every state requires auto insurance to drive.
-Only New Hampshire and Virginia don’t require car insurance.
-Each state sets its own requirements for drivers to follow.
-State requirements include:
+Just about every state requires auto coverage to drive.
+Only New Hampshire and Virginia allow you to drive without a standard auto insurance policy.
+Each state sets its own minimum requirements for drivers to follow.

 - What type of car insurance you need i.e., coverage types